-Many plans require that transplant procedures be performed at HealthPartners Designated Transplant Centers.
-Some plans allow for use of non-designated transplant facilities.
-Check your plan documents to determine what facilities are available to you and how your choice will affect your coverage.
+Many plans require that transplant procedures be performed at HealthPartners Transplant Centers of Excellence (COE).
+Some plans allow for use of non-Center of Excellence transplant facilities.
+Check your plan documents or contact Member Services to determine what facilities are available to you and how your choice will affect your coverage.

 Please note: Cornea transplants are outside the scope of this policy.
 They are covered without prior notification or authorization.
-Cornea transplants may be received from providers outside the HealthPartners Designated Transplant Centers.
+Cornea transplants may be received from providers outside the HealthPartners Transplant COEs .

 Prior notification at the time of transplant consultation is required when performed at a HealthPartners Transplant Center of Excellence (COE) for the following transplants: